yawntau/DisCo/README.md

-# DisCo: Purified Disentanglement with Latent Relational Compensation for Remote Sensing Image Change Captioning
+# DisCo: Disentanglement with Compensation for Remote Sensing Image Change Captioning
 ## Official Implementation for DisCo

 ### 📌 About